TheDeiw/tskt-Test-Task/README.md

 - **Description**: A game where the player controls a tank, destroys enemies using laser, avoids attacks, and aims to survive as long as possible.
 - **Core Mechanics**:
   - Player movement and camera-based rotation.
-  - Shooting lasers.
+  - Shooting lasers in enemies by clicking on space.
-  - Enemy spawning around the player by clicking on certain button.
+  - Enemy spawning around the player by clicking on E or button in UI.
   - Health system for player and enemies.
   - UI for displaying health and game-over screen.